chis456/C-Candy-Database/Candy Data Base/README.txt

 type "make" into terminal, then type ./a5

-(put instructions here for compiling and running your program; hopefully it's just to type "make" in the shell!)
+(put instructions here for compiling and running your program)